 Cybersecurity is capable of keeping internet users and businesses safe from cybercriminals and hackers.
-That said, there are a number of challenges faced by cybersecurity even in 2021.
-Let’s now take a brief look at some of the top cybersecurity challenges in 2021.
+That said, there are a number of challenges faced by cybersecurity even.
+Let’s now take a brief look at some of the top cybersecurity challenges in 2022.

 The IoT (Internet of Things) Analytics recently revealed that the number of IoT devices will be around 11.6 billion by 2021.
 As most of you are probably aware, IoT devices are mechanical, digital, and computing devices capable of autonomously transmitting data over a certain network.

 Mobile phones, laptops, smart security devices, and desktops are some of the most common IoT devices and their adoption has been happening at an increasing rate.
 Unfortunately, this also means an increase in the number of cybersecurity challenges.